 “I have not failed 1,000 times.
 I have successfully discovered 1,000 ways to NOT make a light bulb.”

 Which tends to disprove the quote illustrating this post : Edison did not “radically” invented the light bulb.
 Actually he didn’t even invented it as incandescent lamps have been around before he started working on it.
 He and his team worked endlessly on continuous improvement and experiments (woops) to make it commercially viable.
-Which is Schumpeter definition of innovation (“introducing an innovation in a social system“).
+Which is Schumpeter definition of innovation (“introducing an invention in a social system“).

 Inspiration and perspiration